McMinnville UFO photographs: Condon Committee investigation

 Hartmann did, however, also point out the possibility that the images were manufactured.
 He noted that "The object appears beneath a pair of wires, as is seen in Plates 23 and 24.
 We may question, therefore, whether it could have been a model suspended from one of the wires.
 This possibility is strengthened by the observation that the object appears beneath roughly the same point in the two photos, in spite of their having been taken from two positions." and concludes "These tests do not rule out the possibility that the object was a small model suspended from the nearby wire by an unresolved thread."

 Hartmann also noticed a discrepancy that would later become the main point of objection for later skeptics.
 He noticed that the overall lighting of the image was consistent with the lighting that would be expected around sunset, but noted that "There could be a possible discrepancy in view of the fact that the UFO, the telephone pole, possibly the garage at the left, and especially the distant house gables (left of the distant barn) are illuminated from the right, or east.
 The house, in particular, appears to have a shadow under its roof that would suggest a daylit photo, and combined with the eastward incidence, one could argue that the photos were taken on a dull, sunlit day at, say, 10 a.m."

-After Hartmann concluded his investigation he returned the negatives to UPI, which then informed the Trents.
-In 1970, the Trents asked Philip Bladine, the editor of the News-Register (the successor of the Telephone-Register), for the negatives; the Trents noted that they had never been paid for the negatives and thus wanted them back.
+After Hartmann concluded his investigation he returned the negatives to UPI, which then informed the Trents about them.
+In 1970, the Trents asked Philip Bladine, the editor of the News-Register (the successor of the Telephone-Register), to return the negatives; the Trents noted that they had never been paid for the negatives and thus wanted them back.
 Bladine asked UPI to return the negatives, which it did.
-However, for some reason, Bladine did not inform the Trents that the negatives had been returned.
+However, for some reason, Bladine never contacted the Trents to inform them that the negatives had been returned.